 Divided by the mighty Huangpu River, Shanghai is a city of two halves.
 On its western bank runs the elegant early 20th-century esplanade known as the Bund, now home to upscale shops and restaurants.
 On the eastern bank lies Pudong, a business district full of eye-catching skyscrapers.
 And on either side of the river, the streets of Shanghai offer seamless transitions between ancient traditions and futuristic trends.
-To help navigate your next trip, we asked Jason Wang, Chef Concierge at Four Seasons Hotel Shanghai, to share his tips for seeing the very best of Shanghai.
+To help navigate your next trip, we asked Mr. Billy Yin, Chief Concierge at Four Seasons Hotel Shanghai, to share his tips for seeing the very best of Shanghai.

 Dance the night away

 At M1nt Club enjoy incomparable views of Pudong from its 24th-floor location in a building just off the Bund.
 Another highlight of the popular night spot are the 15 black- and white-tip sharks that greet you from a 17-metre (56-foot) mirrored aquarium.